BogusCurry/JblogS/README.md

 ## Metadata

 You can use a BBCode-like tag `[metadata=<Author>;<Date>]` to store __who__ wrote thisthe post, and __when__. `[metadata=HashtagMC;20.08.2015]` will be replaced with 'Written by HashtagMC at 20.08.2015'.
 The strings (written by and at) can be changed in the config file (JblogS Settings.js).

+## CSS

+You can easily customize JblogS with CSS.
+The div that contains all posts has the id "blog".
+Every blog post has the class "jblogs-blogpost" and the metadata of every post (author, date) have the class "jblogs-metadata".